 top of page

-3 KPIs You Need to Track for Your Hiring Process
+3 Hiring KPIs You Need to Track to Improve Your Recruitment Process

-Hiring the right talent is one of the most important drivers of business growth.
-But too often, companies approach hiring without clear metrics—leaving them unable to measure effectiveness or improve their process.
+Hiring the right talent is one of the strongest drivers of long-term business growth.
+Yet many companies still approach hiring without clear metrics, making it difficult to evaluate performance, identify bottlenecks, or improve results over time.

-Here are the three most critical KPIs every business should track in their hiring process:
+Below are the three most important KPIs every business should track in their hiring process.

 1. Time to Hire

-Definition: The number of days it takes to fill a position, from posting the job to the candidate accepting the offer.
+DefinitionTime to hire measures the number of days it takes to fill a role, starting from when the job is posted and ending when the candidate accepts the offer.

-• Tracking this KPI highlights bottlenecks (e.g., slow screening, too many interview rounds).
+• Tracking time to hire highlights bottlenecks such as slow screening or too many interview rounds

-• Standardize your recruitment process with clear workflows.
+• Standardize your recruitment workflow with clearly defined stages

-• Use automation tools to schedule interviews and send updates.
+• Use automation tools to schedule interviews and communicate with candidates

-• Build a talent pipeline so you’re not starting from scratch every time.
+• Build and maintain a talent pipeline so you are not starting from zero for every role

 2. Quality of Hire

-• Hiring isn’t just about filling a seat—it’s about finding people who succeed and stay.
+• Hiring is not just about filling a position but about long-term success

-• Implement structured interviews aligned with role requirements.
+• Use structured interviews aligned with role competencies

 3. Cost per Hire

-Definition: The total cost of hiring divided by the number of hires made in a specific period.
-This includes advertising, recruiter fees, software, and internal staff time.
+DefinitionCost per hire is the total cost of recruiting divided by the number of hires made within a specific period.
+This includes job advertising, recruiter fees, software subscriptions, and internal time spent on hiring.

-• Automate repetitive tasks like candidate screening or form collection.
+• Automate repetitive tasks such as candidate screening and form collection

 Final Thoughts